gholler-sopra/hydrator-plugins/transform-plugins/docs/JSONFormatter-transform.md

 Description
 -----------
-JSON Formatter is a Guavus Enterprise Accelerator that formats a Structured Record as JSON Object.
+JSON Formatter is used to format a Structured Record as a JSON Object.
 This accelerator is used to convert the Structured Record to a JSON object and write to the output record.
 The output record schema is a single field, either of the type ``STRING`` or the type ``BYTE``.